Operating context

 • consolidating services and optimising costs.

-In 2022 and 2023, the Federal Court of Australia, the Federal Circuit and Family Court of Australia (Division 1) and the Federal Circuit and Family Court of Australia (Division 2) have continued to utilise both in-person and electronic hearings depending on what best serves the interests of justice.
-While the majority of final hearings are being conducted in-person, electronic hearings and electronic dispute resolution events continue to be utilised often for front end case management, dispute resolution and otherwise where it is efficient, where it provides increased access to justice, such as for litigants in regional and remote locations, or where there are safety concerns with respect to attending a court registry.
+The Courts have continued to utilise both in-person and remote hearings depending on what best serves the interests of justice.
+While most final hearings are being conducted in-person, remote hearings and dispute resolution events continue to be held often where it is efficient, where it provides increased access to justice, such as for legal practitioners and litigants in interstate or regional locations, or where there are safety concerns with respect to attending a court registry.

 Extensive technological work continues to be undertaken in support of the expansion of Lighthouse to its two primary systems: the Lighthouse Application and the Family DOORS Triage Application.
-The focus of this work has been improving systems to account for the increased case numbers, an additional 12 registries and case eligibility criteria (parenting only, and parenting and financial).
-The next phase of this work involves the redevelopment of Family DOORS Triage Application, implementation of a revised parent risk screen and new non-parent risk screen as well as improvements to the Lighthouse Application following the expansion.
+The focus of this work has been improving court user functionality, additional and improved data collection, improvements to existing workflows including identifying voided matters, access code reset processes, and reminder structures, and re-coding the existing Family DOORS Triage Application to allow for future integration into the Lighthouse Application and courts systems more broadly.

 Social and economic change

-The social and economic impact of the COVID-19 pandemic will have a lasting effect on the Courts, the National Native Title Tribunal, the profession, litigants and other stakeholders.
-The expectations and types of court users, clients and stakeholders will continue to evolve over the next four years in an adjustment to the hybrid in-person/electronic court environment.
+The expectations and types of court users, clients and stakeholders will continue to evolve over the next four years in an adjustment to the hybrid in-person/remote court environment.
 While technology provides a lower cost option to meet expectations, defining stakeholder needs and developing tailored responses creates significant workload.

 Was this page useful?